ktravaglini/BIOC281/Classes/2/Tutorial 2 Instructions.md

 ### Build a kallisto index
 Either open a new Terminal window while 10x STAR Index is being built, or move back to a previously open terminal that is idle and proceed
+**Note:** if you use a new terminal always activate "singlecell" environment first "conda activate singlecell"

 #### Download the whole genome fasta
 ```bash